godaddy/godaddy-test-tools/README.md

  - codeCoverageTestFiles: default `[options.unitTestFiles, options.integrationTestFiles]`
  - watchFiles: default: `[options.sourceFiles, options.unitTestFiles, options.integrationTestFiles]`
  - lint:
+    - filenameConvention: example: `{ type: (kebob, snake, camel), exclude: /regex/, files: ['lib/**/*.js', 'test/**/*.js'] }`
     - files: a list of glob-able file paths to include in the lint checks. default: `['lib/**/*.js', 'test/**/*.js']`
     - eslint: the argument passed to `gulp-eslint`. default: `require.resolve('godaddy-style/dist/.eslintrc')`. see: https://www.npmjs.com/package/gulp-eslint
     - jshint: the argument passed to `gulp-jshint`. default: `require.resolve('godaddy-style/dist/.jshintrc')`. see: https://www.npmjs.com/package/gulp-jshint
     - jscs: the argument passed to `gulp-jscs`. default: `require.resolve('godaddy-style/dist/.jscsrc')`. see: https://www.npmjs.com/package/gulp-jscs
+      - files: specify which files should be ran through jscs
+      - reporter: optional: [fail, failOnError]
     - default: change the default linter from `eslint`
     - linters: change which linters are run when calling `gulp lint`
     - eslintFailOnError: failure after the first lint error is found.
       default: fail after all files have been linted
  - es6: Specifies that your code is written in ES6 (+ JSX).
 You must also name your gulpfile `gulpfile.babel.js`.
 Defaults to `false`.

 This tool defaults to a specific folder structure, but the options above